zenika-open-source/promote-open-source-project/README.md

 <summary>❤️ Open a use case gallery to show what users built with your project</summary>
 <p>

-> Visitors will trust your project if they see concrete use cases (ex: [vuepress gallery](https://vuepress.gallery/))
+> Visitors will trust your project if they see concrete use case and success stories (ex: [vuepress gallery](https://vuepress.gallery/)).

 </p>
 </details>